arthurr-chase/grey-be-task/SOLUTION.md

 ### 5.1.
 Thumbnail and Preview Generation

-As requested by the task, the system can optionally generate previews like thumbnails for images or first-page previews for PDFs.
+The system can optionally generate previews like thumbnails for images or first-page previews for PDFs.
 This is handled asynchronously to avoid blocking the user.

 1.  **Trigger**: After the **File Service** validates a newly uploaded file (Step 11 in the diagram), it publishes an event like `file_ready_for_preview` to the **Message Queue**.
 2.  **Dedicated Workers**: A separate pool of workers (or a specialized service, the `Preview Service`) consumes these events.
 This isolates the compute-intensive task of media processing from the core API services.